 NO NEED TO CLEAN:

 Worried because your house is a mess?
 Don’t even stress out!
 You just had a BABY!
 Clutter is definitely expected!
 Just outside of the frame of most of my images is a pile of laundry that didn’t get put away or a room full of toys strewn about.
-I don’t need much space when setting up for a newborn session and can shoot around any problem areas.
+I don’t need much space and can shoot around any problem areas.

 Most of the images I’ll be shooting during your session work best if the baby is in a deep sleep.
 To encourage this, I recommend that you do whatever it takes to make sure baby is nice and exhausted.
 Keeping your little one awake on top of your own sleep deprivation might feel like torture, but I think it will be worth it in the end!